Frequently Asked Questions

 What if the sensor is bumped in the night?

 Generally this is no big deal.
 The sensor itself is very durable and bumping it isn’t unusual or a problem.
-The sensor strap has been designed to keep the sensor properly positioned and oriented even if things like this occur.
+The sensor strap has been designed to keep the sensor properly positioned and oriented.
 However, if the sensor position is greatly changed, it could affect its ability to make good measurements.
-If this is happening a lot you may consider moving the strap closer to the foot of the bed or under a mattress pad.
+If this is happening a lot you may consider moving the strap closer to the foot of the bed (a little farther away from the person's feet) or under a mattress pad.
 In any case, we will alert you if the sensor is not working properly and we will help figure out a suitable setup.

 What if I change the sheets?